tensorspace-team/tensorspace-converter/README.md

   <a href="https://gitter.im/tensorspacejs/Lobby#"><img src="https://img.shields.io/badge/gitter-join%20chat%20%E2%86%92-brightgreen.svg" alt="gitter"></a>
 </p>

-TensorSpace-Converter is a TensorSpace preprocess tool for pre-trained model from TensorFlow, Keras, TensorFlow.js.
-TensorSpace-Converter can extract hidden layer value from a pre-trained model and generate a new multi-output model for TensorSpace 3D visualization.
-TensorSpace-Converter steeps the learning curve of TensorSpace preprocessing.
-Using TensorSpace-Converter in development, it is possible to separate the work of model training and model visualization.
+TensorSpace-Converter is a tool used to generate a TensorSpace compatible model from a pre-trained model built by TensorFlow, Keras and TensorFlow.js.
+TensorSpace-Converter includes the functions of: extracting information from hidden layers, matching intermediate data based on the configurations and exporting preprocessed TensorSpace compatible model.
+TensorSpace simplifies the preprocess and helps developers to focus on the development of model visualization.

 ## Table of Content